 A plasma screen or plasma display is a television, usually larger, ranging from 40-inches to 65-inches.
 Other sizes may be available but are less common.
-Plasma screens are similar to LCD and LED televisions in that they are flat-panel, thin, and can be mounted on a wall.
+Plasma screens are similar to LCD (liquid-crystal display) and LED (light-emitting diode) televisions in that they are flat-panel, thin, and can be mounted on a wall.

 How does a plasma screen work?

 A plasma screen is made up of many tiny cells containing noble gases and a tiny amount of mercury.
 These cells are between two pieces of glass, and electricity is passed through the cells, causing the gases to turn into plasma.
 Light is then emitted, generating a picture on the screen.